 Where there are good reasons to be worried about a child or adult’s safety or wellbeing the fact that there is no existing information sharing agreement between organisations or that the information is seen as “third- party”, should not be used as an excuse to fail to share.
 Your concern is sufficient to have a conversation with or seek advice from fellow professionals.

-Further details and government guidance on information sharing can be found:
+Further details and government guidance on information sharing can be found by following the link below: